emlaufer/juntos/README.md

 ## Features

-A basic list of features I want to implement.
+A basic list of features I want to implement:

 - [x] Boots into the Rust kernel
 - [x] Wrapper for the VGA text buffer